 The Company has retained the full reserve on unpaid notes receivable balance due to the long history of uncertain payments from G Farma.
 Payments from G Farma will be recognized in Other Income as they are received.
 See Notes 1, 8, and 18.
-Recovery payments of \$0 and \$3,550 are included in other income in the consolidated financial statements for the year ended March 31, 2023 and December 31, 2022, respectively.
-No payments were received from G Farma in the year ended December 31, 2020.
+Recovery payments of \$0 and \$3,550 are included in other income in the consolidated financial statements for the year ended June 30, 2023 and December 31, 2022, respectively.

-For the G Farma notes receivable, we will continue to pursue collection of the settlement payments from the G Farma Settlors for the notes that are fully impaired at March 31, 2023 and December 31, 2022.
-We will continue to pursue collection for lease payments remaining, after applying proceeds from the sale of recovered assets, that are fully impaired at March 31, 2023 and December 31, 2022, from the G Farma Lease Entities and G Farma Lease Guarantors.
+For the G Farma notes receivable, we will continue to pursue collection for lease payments remaining, after applying proceeds from the sale of recovered assets, that are fully impaired at June 30, 2023 and December 31, 2022, from the G Farma Lease Entities and G Farma Lease Guarantors.
 See Notes 8, 9, and 20, to the Company's Annual Report for the period ended December 31, 2022 on Form 10-K filed with the Securities and Exchange Commission on March 28, 2023 for a discussion of the reserve against the finance lease receivable.